martinius96/ESP32-eduroam/README.md

 # ESP32-eduroam
-# All tested working sketches was under June 2018 ESP32 Arduino core
+# Tested with latest Arduino core and connection is Working!

 # This repo offers
 * Wifi connection to eduroam powered networks with university login and password
 * Supported methods: PEAP + MsCHAPv2 & EAP-TTLS + MsCHAPv2
-* **Inform me after you use that .ino file in your university if it is working!
-Email below**
 * In this repository, there are examples for MQTT, HTTP, HTTPS connections to user applications or IoT applications - Thingspeak, IBM, Cayenne, IBM Watson, AzureIoT, Thinx Cloud, etc.

 # Format